Eliseo-AI/Unicorns/README.md

 A work of building an interactive dashboard to provide insights about Unicorns Companies globally by master's student from the [Digital Sciences Track of Université Paris Cité](https://u-paris.fr/en/master-aire-digital-sciences/).

 ## Datasets
-The data sets are from the open data of [Jonhs Hopkins University](https://github.com/CSSEGISandData/COVID-19)
-* Dataset_COVID_Death_complete.csv
-* Dataset_COVID_confiremed_complete.csv
-* Dataset_COVID_recovered_complete.csv

 Columns in the datasets:

+- `unicorns`: the name of the company
-- `Country / region`: identifies the name of the country
+- `country / region`: identifies the name of the country
 - `Province / state`: identifies the name of the states
-- `Latitude`: the geographic coordinates that specifies the north – south position of a point on the Earth's surface.
+- `Lat`: the geographic coordinates that specifies the north – south position of a point on the Earth's surface.
-- `Longitude`: the geographic coordinates that specifies the east – west position of a point on the Earth's surface.
+- `Lng`: the geographic coordinates that specifies the east – west position of a point on the Earth's surface.
 - `Date`: identifies the cumulative cases per day in each of the countries.

 To calulcate the normalization we acquire to get the population of the each country https://www.kaggle.com/tanuprabhu/population-by-country-2020 and we only used `Country and Population`.